-The UNESCO Creative Cities Network is a world in itself, with 180 cities in 72 countries.
+The UNESCO Creative Cities Network (UCCN) is a world in itself, with a membership of over 200 cities.
 These cities place creativity and cultural industries at the heart of their local development plans and actively cooperate with other cities in the Network.

 Montréal, Creative City of Design since 2006